 Generates qualified leads

 Online marketing is not just about scoring high on search rankings and fetching high traffic to your website but extends much beyond.
-Of course, this matter a lot but what really makes a difference is generating quality leads for your business.
+Of course, this matters a lot but what really makes a difference is generating quality leads for your business.
 By posting rich and relevant content on diverse websites, you can reach genuine prospects who would be really interested in buying from you.
 They will access your site with the intention to buy and will be most likely to leave only after converting.

 Extends social reach

-Content marketing is all about posting sharable content that has high probability of being liked and shared by the target audience.
+Content marketing is all about posting sharable content that has a high probability of being liked and shared by the target audience.
 They will be driven to give you a social share, which brings additional benefit to your social marketing strategy too.
 A greater social reach is a big opportunity for small businesses as it brings free advertising and greater trust for the brand.
 Plus, there is a big chance of having a larger number of followers across the social media channels.
 With social fast becoming the mainstay of online selling, this becomes a major benefit associated with a content marketing strategy.

 Creates brand awareness